-- Keep this leaflet.
-You may need to read it again. - If you have any further questions, ask your doctor, pharmacist or nurse. - This medicine has been prescribed for you only.
+- · Keep this leaflet.
+You may need to read it again. - · If you have any further queries, ask your doctor or pharmacist. - This medicine has been prescribed for you only.
 Do not pass it on to others.
-It may harm them, even if their signs of illness are the same as yours. - If you get any side effects talk to your doctor, pharmacist or nurse.
+It may harm them, even if their symptoms are the same as yours. - If you get any side effects, talk to your doctor or pharmacist.
 This includes any possible side effects not listed in this leaflet.
 See section 4.